AdobeDocs/analytics.en/help/components/classifications/c-sub-classifications.md

 >[!NOTE]
 >
 >If the [!UICONTROL Key] column in a data file is blank, Adobe automatically generates unique keys for each data row.
-To avoid possible file corruption when uploading a data file with second-level or higher-level classification data, populate each row of the [!UICONTROL Key] column with an asterisk (&#42;).
+To avoid possible file corruption when uploading a data file with second-level or higher-level classification data, populate each row of the [!UICONTROL Key] column with an asterisk (*).

-See [Common Classification Upload Issues](https://helpx.adobe.com/analytics/kb/common-saint-upload-issues.html) for troubleshooting help.

 ## Examples